Haokaiiii/wfx-dropbox/README.md

 *   **Duplicate Job Prevention:**
     *   Checks if a folder with the exact formatted name already exists.
     *   Prevents creation of suffixed job folders (e.g., `9000549_1 - JOB NAME`) if a folder for the base job number (e.g., `9000549 - JOB NAME`) already exists in the same parent directory.
+*   **Skip Folder Creation:** Configurable markers in job names to prevent folder creation for temporary, test, or administrative jobs.
 *   **OAuth 2.0 Authentication:** Handles WorkflowMax authentication token acquisition and refresh.
 *   **Environment Variable Configuration:** Uses a `.env` file for secure management of API keys, tokens, and other settings.
 *   **Logging:** Provides detailed logging for monitoring and debugging.